-In this outing Deckard Shaw (Jason Statham) is out for revenge following his brother’s defeat and hospitalizing in the last film.
+In this outing, Deckard Shaw (Jason Statham) is out for revenge following his brother’s defeat and hospitalization in the last film.
 Shaw manages to sneak into the US Diplomatic Agency to steal the files containing the names of the team members that are responsible.
-To escape with the information he must engage in a knock down drag out fight with Agent Hobbs (Dwayne Johnson), a that fight that lands Hobbs in the hospital and out of the action for the bulk of the movie.
+To escape with the information he must engage in a knockdown drag-out fight with Agent Hobbs (Dwayne Johnson), a fight that lands Hobbs in the hospital and out of the action for the bulk of the movie.

-In a film series that has had one character die then come back with amnesia and found working with the enemy you certainly can’t be expecting completely sensical storylines, but in this film they kind of cross the line.
-The amount of times that one of the main cast employs the “hero death exemption” card is staggering; explosions that send one on a four story fall, hail of mini-gun bullets that tear apart everything but people, driving off multiple cliffs with nary a bruise, dodging drone missiles in downtown Los Angeles, not to mention surviving a fight with Tony Jaa which is just pure fantasy.
+In a film series that has had one character die then come back with amnesia and be found working with the enemy, you certainly can’t be expecting completely sensical storylines, but in this film, they kind of cross the line.
+The amount of times that one of the main cast employs the “hero death exemption” card is staggering; explosions that send one on a four-story fall, hail of mini-gun bullets that tear apart everything but people, driving off multiple cliffs with nary a bruise, dodging drone missiles in downtown Los Angeles, not to mention surviving a fight with Tony Jaa which is just pure fantasy.

-Now don’t get me wrong this is a very fun film but it defines the term “check brain at door” as even a moment’s thought given to the threadbare plot elements will set it all unraveling.
+Now don’t get me wrong this is a very fun film but it defines the term “check brain at door” as even a moment’s thought given to the threadbare plot elements will set it all unravelling.
 Characters say and do things simply to keep the momentum of the film going forward, it’s like this film is a shark and if it stops moving it will die.
-This entry is the longest in the series at 137 minutes and I’m betting there is about 10 minutes of story and the rest of it is over the top action beats.
+This entry is the longest in the series at 137 minutes and I’m betting there is about 10 minutes of story and the rest of it is over-the-top action beats.

-In conclusion this is an extremely silly film but also quite entertaining, director James Wan could have maybe toned down the spinning camera a bit, but overall he did a solid job for his first big action film gig, and maybe next time they can find a writer who can settle on one villain, a single plot, and hopefully have a defter hand with the comedy and then Roman (Tyrese Gibson) can be told to “Shut the hell up.”
+In conclusion, this is an extremely silly film but also quite entertaining and director James Wan could have maybe toned down the spinning camera a bit, but for the most part, he did a solid job for his first big action film gig, and maybe next time they can find a writer who can settle on one villain, a single plot, and hopefully have a defter hand with the comedy and then Roman (Tyrese Gibson) can be told to “Shut the hell up.”